 View from the Surface of our Moon

-January 16, 2003; STS-107 Space Shuttle Columbia rocketed away towards the heavens from Cape Kennedy Pad LC-39A under command of Rick D. Husband USAF F-4 Phantom Instructor, Test Piot, and F-15 Demonstration Pilot. , Shuttle Pilot William C. McCool, USN Prowler pilot with over 2,800 hours flight experience in 24 aircraft and over 400 carrier traps.
+January 16, 2003; STS-107 Space Shuttle Columbia rocketed away towards the heavens from Cape Kennedy Pad LC-39A under the command of Rick D. Husband USAF F-4 Phantom Instructor, Test Pilot, and F-15 Demonstration Pilot. , Shuttle Pilot William C. McCool, USN Prowler pilot with over 2,800 hours flight experience in 24 aircraft and over 400 carrier traps.
 Mission Specialist David M. Brown, Mission Specialist Kalpana Chawla, Mission Specialist Michael P. Anderson, Mission Specialist Laurel B. Clark and Payload Specialist lIan Ramon.

-Payload Specialist, IIlan Ramon, had the proud honor of being the first Israeli astronaut, coming from a history as an Israeli fighter pilot(F-16 Falcon, F-15 Eagle, F-4 Phantom, and Mirage IIIc aircraft) as well as one of the pilots who flew as part of Operation Opera, Israel's percision strike against Iraq's unfinished Osiraq nuclear reactor.
+Payload Specialist, IIlan Ramon, had the proud honor of being the first Israeli astronaut, coming from a history as an Israeli fighter pilot(F-16 Falcon, F-15 Eagle, F-4 Phantom, and Mirage IIIc aircraft) as well as one of the pilots who flew as part of Operation Opera, Israel's precision strike against Iraq's unfinished Osiraq nuclear reactor.

 Unknown to many, on his mission to space, IIan carried with him, a piece of paper.
-A sketch made by a young 14 year old boy named Petr.
+A sketch made by a young 14-year-old boy named Petr.

-Pictured: Petr and siter Eva
+Pictured: Petr and sister Eva

 Petr Ginz was born on February 1, 1928, to father, Ota Ginz and, mother, Marie Ginzová, a Jewish family living in Czechoslovakia.